My Cousin Rachel-2017

 Grade: B-

-My Cousin Rachel has the advantage of providing wonderful, scenic locales of Florence, Italy, and lovely scenes filmed around England that makes the film a joy to watch from a cinematic perspective.
+My Cousin Rachel (2017) has the advantage of providing wonderful, scenic locales in Florence, Italy, and lovely scenes filmed around England, which make the film a joy to watch from a cinematic perspective.

 The acting, especially by seasoned veteran Rachel Weisz, is also stellar and noteworthy.